What defines our Log Homes?

 JR Troyer’s Personal History

-JR Troyer was raised on a farm in the north central part of Ohio.
-At an adventurous age of 22, JR was getting restless.
+JR Troyer was raised on a farm in Ohio Amish community At an adventurous age of 22, JR was getting restless.
 His brother Willie had meanwhile moved to Montana in 1990 and talked of opportunity.

 After deciding to move to Rexford, Montana in October of 1992, JR started working for Kootenai Log Homes.
 It did not take JR very long to determine in his mind this was challenging, especially with building a log home with a chainsaw.
 The work was rewarding to make each rustic log fit tight and snug in the corners.